pirafrank/Jekyll-Blue/README.md

 #### Get free HTTPS

-**Please note that this solution is just palliative for the user.** Github Pages dosen't support HTTPS connection for custom domains.
+**Please note that this solution is just palliative for your website visitors.** Github Pages dosen't support HTTPS connection for custom domains.
 The furthest you can go is to use cloudflare as proxy and encrypt connection between the user and cloudflare.
 Thus Cloudflare to Github connection will remain not encrypted.

 If you still want to have this facade security, follow the procedure below.